bb-wg02/cal-cap/README.md

 ### See the notebook [insert link] for a deeper dive into the data tables and data model and how the data was generated.

-### Let's look  at the actual number of sentences that are commercials in our full data set abnd how frequently STAGE 1 predicts commercials.
+### Let's look  at the actual number of sentences that are commercials in our full data set and how frequently STAGE 1 predicts commercials.

 ![sentences_bar_chart.png](images/sentences_bar_chart.png)

-#### So we see that the new Stage 1 predicts 802 fewer commercial sentences than actually are in the 722 minutes of video ( 3,453 actual - 2,631 predicted).
+### So we see that the new Stage 1 predicts 802 fewer commercial sentences than actually are in the 722 minutes of video ( 3,453 actual - 2,631 predicted).

-#### Another and better baseline stat is the confusion matrix from stage 1.
+### Another and better baseline stat is the confusion matrix from stage 1.
 The metrics from this baseline test dataset will be used to compare to stage 2 results.

 ![cm_stage1_0_old.png](images/cm_stage1_0_old.png)